-HOW TO SET UP SLACK FOR SUCCESS22 of December 2016
+HOW TO SET UP SLACK FOR SUCCESS02 of November 2018

-We all know that these days, email is out when it comes to internal communication with your team.
-If you’re still using email to send messages to your coworkers, it’s time to catch up with the modern workplace.
+If you’re still using email to send messages to your coworkers, it’s probably time to catch up with the modern workplace.

-One of the great things about Slack is how many different other tools and features it can integrate with.
+Slack integrates with lots of other tools that you may already be using in your workplace.
 For example, in our office we’re constantly sharing Google documents and spreadsheets with each other.
-All you need to do is connect Slack with Google Drive and copy/paste your links into Slack and your colleagues can easily access your documents and even choose to receive alerts through Slack about changes made in shared documents.
+Connect Slack with Google Drive and you can copy/paste your links into Slack.
+Your colleagues can easily access your documents and even choose to receive alerts through Slack about changes made in shared documents.

-Slack also adds a bit of fun and humor to the workplace by providing a brightly colored and easily customizable user interface as well as providing hundreds of emojis that you may or may not need.
+Slack also adds a bit of fun and humor to the workplace by providing a brightly colored and easily customizable user interface as well as providing hundreds of emojis.
 Sending a taco emoji to someone or creating your own GIFs is easy and helps you to establish a fun rapport while getting your business done.

-In fact the overall interface is beautiful and only takes minutes to get used to.
-Even for those of us old dogs who have been using email for years, the transition from internal emails to Slack is quick and painless.
+Slack’s overall interface is beautiful and takes only minutes to get used to.
+Even for those of us who have been using email for years, the transition from internal emails to Slack is quick and painless.

 SWITCHING FROM INTERNAL EMAILS TO SLACK

-Slack is also a really great way to share ideas and brainstorm together which saves a lot of time on meetings.
-For example, if one of us designs an image for social media, we can share it with the rest of the team and get feedback directly on Slack.
+Slack is also a great way to share ideas and brainstorm.
+For example, if a team member designs an image for social media, they can share it with the rest of the team and get feedback directly on Slack.
 Unlike traditional instant messengers, Slack does a much better job at keeping comments on topics within the discussion organized.
-Team members can also go back in channel on and comment on specific media so that the user who made the image can see all the related comments about the image without getting mixed up with other messages within the same channel.
+Team members can see all the related comments about a topic without getting mixed up with other messages within the same channel.

-Using Slack also allows you to give shout outs to specific members of your team.
+Using Slack also allows you to give shout-outs to specific members of your team.
 You might not need feedback from all team members for every document or image.
-Specifying certain team members notifies those people.
-You can also private message individuals at any time.
+Specifying certain team members notifies only those people.
+You can also send private messages to individuals at any time.

-Slack is easy to set up and doesn’t really require an SOP however, you may benefit from reviewing this document and going through the list of suggested channels to set up once your Slack team is created.
+Slack is easy to set up and doesn’t really require an SOP, but you may benefit from the list of suggested channels in the SOP to set up once your Slack team is created.
 We have also included some links to Slack keyboard shortcuts and reference guides.

-In a nutshell, the way Slack works is that it is like a big chat room between all of your team members in which you can create separate channels for different projects or specific parts of a project and discuss that aspect in a more organized way than sending emails back and forth.
-Team members can choose to follow the channels that are useful for them.
-This cuts down on time wasted sifting through information that doesn’t pertain to them specifically.
-Private messaging also allows you to chat in realtime with individuals just like you would with any other chatting service.
+To sum it up, Slack is like a big chat room between all of your team members in which you can create separate channels for different projects and have discussions in a more organized way than an email thread.
+This cuts down on time wasted sifting through information that isn’t relevant to everyone.

-Download and follow this SOP to get your team started ASAP.
+Download and follow the free SOP template provided to get your Slack team started ASAP.